rust-lang/book/second-edition/nostarch/chapter10.md

 }
 ```

-Listing 10-8: A `Point` generic over two types so that `x` and `y` may be
+Listing 10-8: A `Point<T, U>` generic over two types so that `x` and `y` may be
 values of different types

-Now all instances of `Point` are allowed!
-You can use as many generic type
+Now all instances of `Point<T, U>` are allowed!
+You can use as many generic
-parameters in a definition as you want, but using more than a few makes your
+type parameters in a definition as you want, but using more than a few makes
-code hard to read.
-When you find yourself needing lots of generic types, it may
+your code hard to read.
+When you find yourself needing lots of generic types,
-indicate that your code needs restructuring into smaller pieces.
+it may indicate that your code needs restructuring into smaller pieces.

 ### In Enum Definitions